-In order to apply our techniques, we finally need to restrict the class of generalized Monge-Amp\'ere equations considered.
-We shall focus on those gMA equations whose associated numerical criterion given by Theorem \ref{thm: Nakai-Moishezon for gMA} `factorizes'.
+In order to apply our techniques, we finally need to restrict the class of generalised Monge-Amp\`ere equations considered.
+We shall focus on those gMA equations whose associated numerical criterion given by Theorem \ref{thm: Nakai-Moishezon for gMA} `factorises'.
 We explain this more precisely now.
 Let us define the polynomials

 and for $p=1,\ldots, \dim X - 1$,